-6. NOTES PAYABLE - RELATED PARTY
+7. NOTES PAYABLE -RELATED PARTY

 On November 24, 2014 and January 30, 2015, the Company entered into loan agreements with a related company owned by a director and officer of Armada Data Corporation.
-The principal amount of the first loan is \$100,000 and bears interest of 12% per annum and is secured by a general security agreement covering specific assets of the Company.
-The loan matures January 30, 2017.
+The principal amount of the first loan was \$100,000 and bore interest of 12% per annum and was secured by a general security agreement covering specific assets of the Company.
+The loan matured January 30, 2017.
 A promissory note and repayment schedule were executed, with principal monthly payments of \$1,000 plus interest for 26 months until December 30, 2016.
-The remaining balance of \$74,000 will then be due in full at January 30, 2017.
+The remaining balance of \$74,000 was due in full at January 30, 2017.
 The second loan agreement was entered into on January 30, 2016 and replaced the bank overdraft with HSBC Bank Canada.
-The principal amount of this loan is \$200,000 and bears interest of 12% per annum and is secured by the same general security agreement as the first loan, covering specific assets of the Company.
-The loan matured February 29, 2016 but was extended (with interest payments) until December 31, 2016, at which time the full principal amount of \$200,000 will be due.
+The principal amount of this loan was \$200,000 and charged interest of 12% per annum and was secured by the same general security agreement as the first loan, covering specific assets of the Company.
+The loan matured February 29, 2016 but was extended (with interest payments) until December 31, 2016, at which time the full principal amount of \$200,000 was repaid.